timmy-kill/ffmpeg_flac_file_multipli/README.md

 This version creates an "FORMAT - BITRATE / ARTIST / YEAR - ALBUM"
 hierarchy

-You can use ffprobe or exiftool for metadata fetching
+You can use ffprobe for metadata fetching

 ## Dependency
 * FFmpeg - Used for converting files
-* Exiftool - *Optional* Metadata fetching
-* FFprobe - *Optional* Metadata fetching
+* FFprobe - Metadata fetching
-* Cuetools - Necesario allo script "splitter_cue.sh".
+* Cuetools - Cue splitting (The rest will work anyway)
-* Shntool - Necessario allo script "splitter_cue.sh".
+* Shntool - Cue splitting (The rest will work anyway)

-##Usage
+## Usage
-* Firsly run config.sh
+* Run config.sh
-* Then main.sh
+* Then fffm.sh
 * Enjoy